hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251021761v1-j-ora-a-framework-and-multimodal-dataset-for-japanese-object-identif.md

 ---
 layout: default
-title: J-ORA: A Framework and Multimodal Dataset for Japanese Object Identification, Reference, Action Prediction in Robot Perception
+title: "J-ORA: A Framework and Multimodal Dataset for Japanese Object Identification, Reference, Action Prediction in Robot Perception"
 ---

 # J-ORA: A Framework and Multimodal Dataset for Japanese Object Identification, Reference, Action Prediction in Robot Perception